Sarah Thornton: Journalism

 At The Economist, Thornton penned investigative and analytical articles about the inner workings of the contemporary art market.
 Topics included the value of art, the role of museum validation and branding, and the impact of gender on auction prices.
 In 2010, she wrote an article about the Damien Hirst auction, "Beautiful Inside My Head Forever", which took place on the evening that Lehman Brothers went bankrupt in 2008.
 The article explained how the auction was so successful.

 Thornton's later articles have focused on the tech world of Silicon Valley.
 For Cultured Magazine, she has published profiles of tech leaders including Mike Krieger (Instagram co-founder), Evan Williams (Twitter co-founder), and Ivy Ross (Head of Design for Google Hardware).

 Legal action

 On 26 July 2011, Thornton won a historic libel and malicious falsehood victory against Lynn Barber and The Daily Telegraph.
 All three of the Telegraph′s attempts to appeal were denied.

+Personal life

+Thornton lived in London, for 26 years.
+She now lives with her wife and three kids in San Francisco, California.